alexpmagalhaes/ChIPseq_course/docs/coverage.md

 </p>

-To continue with the tutorial please go to [ChIP quality assessment](https://alexpmagalhaes.github.io/ChIPseq_course/chipseeker)
+To continue with the tutorial please go to [Peak annotation and analysis](https://alexpmagalhaes.github.io/ChIPseq_course/chipseeker)

 To go back to the home page follow this [Link](https://alexpmagalhaes.github.io/ChIPseq_course/index.md)